 Yes, it can.
 With the BigQuad expansion deck.

 There is ongoing development in this area:

-Crazyflie 2.0 does not have enough sensors to locate itself in the environment.
-Though with an external location system Crazyflie 2.0 has been successfully flown autonomously.
-Outdoors Crazyflie can use a GPS receiver to achieve autonomous flight.
-A deck is in development so stay tuned on our website for more information about it.
+Crazyflie 2.0 does not have enough sensors to locate itself in the environment as is, but with an external location system it has been successfully flown autonomously.
+Outdoors Crazyflie can use a GPS receiver to achieve autonomous flight but indoors some other positioning system is required.

-Researchers use motion capture system, like Vicon, to fly the Crazyflie autonomously, usually controlling it from an outside computer.
+Researchers often use motion capture systems, like Vicon, to fly the Crazyflie autonomously, usually controlling it from an outside computer.
 For example this research from MIT is using such a system together with a powerful control algorithm: https://www.youtube.com/watch?v=v-s564NoAu0

-We have been using camera systems like the Microsoft Kinect to achieve autonomous flight just on top of the camera: https://www.bitcraze.io/2015/05/autonomous-flight-using-kinect2-for-position-control/
+We have been using camera systems like the Microsoft Kinect to achieve autonomous flight above the camera: https://www.bitcraze.io/2015/05/autonomous-flight-using-kinect2-for-position-control/

 Want to add a FAQ?
 Improve this page